top of page

 AI Created a Deadly Energy Crisis

 Artificial intelligence and data center energy demand are accelerating rapidly, threatening to overwhelm existing grid infrastructure.
 The International Energy Agency (IEA) projects that electricity consumption from data centers, AI, and cryptocurrency could double between 2022 and 2026, surpassing 1,000 TWh annually, equivalent to Japan’s entire electricity use, placing severe strain on grids unprepared for such concentrated loads (IEA, Electricity 2024).
 The U.S. Department of Energy’s Grid Deployment Office, in its 2023 National Transmission Needs Study, confirms that current transmission capacity cannot support surging demand from AI hubs in regions like Northern Virginia, Georgia, Texas, and Pennsylvania, warning of “severe congestion” and insufficient high-voltage infrastructure (DOE GDO, 2023).
 EPRI adds that the pace of AI model growth will soon outstrip grid and generation deployment timelines, stating: “The grid is not currently scaled to absorb the magnitude of load growth driven by hyperscale AI deployments without major investment and systemic change” (EPRI, AI Load Growth Impact Assessment, 2024).
 To meet this challenge, HVDC is increasingly cited as a critical solution.
 DOE identifies HVDC as essential for transmitting large volumes of electricity with fewer losses and better control, especially for relieving congestion in AI-heavy regions.
-The IEA calls HVDC “pivotal” in grid modernization, while NREL’s i2X Study highlights HVDC’s ability to accelerate interconnection timelines and stabilize volatile loads like data centers and AI clusters.
+The IEA calls HVDC “pivotal” in grid modernization, while NLR’s i2X Study highlights HVDC’s ability to accelerate interconnection timelines and stabilize volatile loads like data centers and AI clusters.
 Together, these findings underscore HVDC as a proven, scalable solution to meet the AI era’s explosive energy demands.

 Electrifying The Future: A Modern Grid For Modern Demands